Oil Painting Techniques. What are they? Why learn them?

 On some of the demonstrations, we will show you techniques for trees, clouds.
 How to create texture, impasto, glazing, mixing colors, and I'll try to define some of the oil painting terms you may hear out in your art world.

-At last count, there are over 700 pages here!
+At last count, there are over 400 pages here!
 (This includes a great deal of your art too!)
-We have now topped out 2600 members!
-Come join us!

 While visiting my site you will learn many important things about oil painting techniques and learning to draw.
 You’ll discover many important facts.
 But one in particular will be “Anyone can learn to paint!
-And even better, anyone can learn to draw”
+And even better, anyone can learn to paint quite well”

 All it takes is determination to succeed, and a passion for all things beautiful!
 You supply that, and I’ll try my very best do the rest!